eamonne/ghostwriter/README.md

   * Then I use that to record a sample input and output on the device
   * Then I added support to run ghostwriter on my laptop using the pre-captured input (build with `./build.sh local`)
   * Next I will build some tooling around iterating on examples given different prompts or pre-processing
-  * And then if I can get enough examples maye I'll have to make an AI judge to scale :)
+  * And then if I can get enough examples maybe I'll have to make an AI judge to scale :)
   * To help with that ... on idea is to make overlay the original input with the output but make the output a different color to make it differentiable by the judge
   * So far this technique is looking good for SVG output, but it'd be nice to somehow render keyboard output locally too.
 That is tricker since the keyboard input rendering is done by the reMarkable app
 * **2024-12-02** - Initial segmenter